 - We have earned a reputation in specialist international research, so your studies are up-to-date with current practices

 - Study in a friendly, professional environment

 All of our clinical placements offer the full range of imaging modalities including projectional radiography, computerised tomography, magnetic resonance imaging, radionuclide (gamma camera) imaging and ultrasound.

 You will spend your placement time within one Trust so you can develop and consolidate your competencies rather than constantly learning a new set of hospital procedures.

 Our graduates have a national reputation for clinical excellence, so why not join our course to ensure you gain the skills and are given the opportunities for an exciting progressive career in the medical imaging field.

 From 2017 the government will cease to provide bursaries for undergraduate NHS courses.
 Students will have access to the standard student support package of tuition fee loans and support for living costs, rather than getting an NHS grant.
-This information is based on the understanding provided by The Council of Deans for Health and may be subject to change as further details are released by the government.

 How we can support you